What is an EFDA (Expanded Function Dental Auxiliary)?

 EFDA candidates will have four months to complete the requirements, which, with a passing grade, would allow them to register with the NHBODE and obtain an EFDA permit from the board.
 After successful completion of the 270-hour program, the EFDA dental hygienist or dental assistant shall be considered qualified to place, contour and adjust direct restorative materials within the oral cavity.

-- RDH, CDA or graduate of a CODA-accredited school of dental assisting
+- Be a RDH, CDA or graduate of a CODA-accredited school of dental assisting

-- Minimum of 4,500 hours of clinical dental experience
+- Have at least 4,500 hours of prior clinical dental experience

-- Recommended, and sponsored, by a dentist with an active NH License in good standing
+- Be recommended, and sponsored, by a dentist with an active NH License in good standing

-- Proof of BLS-HCP CPR Certification & Liability Insurance
+- Provide proof of BLS-HCP CPR Certification & Liability Insurance